clavierbulb-green/Python-Game-of-Life/README.md

 # Game of Life
 ---

-An implementation of Conway's Game of Life in Python.
+An implementation of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) for the command-line in Python.

 Written on a whim, to have fun and challenge myself to work out on my own how to implement the algorithm for the game; to try out generators, nested